grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-rule.md

 ## Add annotations

-Add [annotations][annotation-label]. to provide more context on the alert in your alert notifications.
+Add [annotations][annotation-label] to provide more context on the alert in your alert notifications.

 Annotations add metadata to provide more information on the alert in your alert notifications.
 For example, add a **Summary** annotation to tell you which value caused the alert to fire or which server it happened on.